 The Cole Horsley Card

-One thousand copies were published by Joseph Cundall, the mid 19th century children’s and illustrations publisher, and sold at Felix Summerlys Home Treasury Office in Old Bond Street, England for one shilling each in 1843.
+One thousand copies were published by Joseph Cundall, the mid 19th century children’s and illustrations publisher, and sold in 1843, at Felix Summerlys Home Treasury Office at 12 Old Bond Street, London, England for six pence each coloured.

 |Albums & Scraps|

 |Home||Contact||Site Map||Links||Ephemera Events|

 Copyright © 2015 Malcolm Warrington.
 All Rights Reserved.